 The couple’s daughter Brigid, a registered Physical Therapist, tried padding her mother’s chair with pillows to keep her upright and comfortable, but worried that this was not a safe or comfortable seating option for her mother.

 That’s when Henry started looking online for a chair for his wife.
 He found Seating Matters on the internet and called the American office.
 He spoke with Seating Specialist Danny, who, based on Christine’s seating needs, suggested a chair for her comfort and postural support: the Sorrento.

 After taking some time to think, Henry had an idea.
 He knew that his wife loved her room, but he knew it was more important to have Christine be safe and pain free.
 After talking to the team at Seating Matters, he felt confident that the Sorrento could accomplish this.
-Brigid, with her clinician’s eye, agreed wholeheartedly.
-Henry made the difficult decision to move his and Christine’s bedroom downstairs, not only would this be a safer option for both of them, he knew this would keep the love of his life at home with him longer.
+Brigid, with her clinical knowledge, agreed wholeheartedly.
+Henry made the decision to move his and Christine’s bedroom downstairs for better mobility.
+Not only would this be a safer option, he knew this would keep the love of his life at home with him longer.

 Over the phone, Henry put in an order for a Motorized Sorrento.

 Now that Christine is in her comfortable chair, she can sit out for much longer than she used to be able to.
 She no longer slumps because the built in tilt in space allows her weight to be redistributed and allows her to make full back contact with the chair.
 She’s also stopped sliding forward in her chair.
 Henry and Brigid decided to add side lateral supports to help keep Christine supported and sitting up straight in her chair at all times.